 SWOT is an acronym for Strengths, Weaknesses, Opportunities, Threats.
-Namely, the framework is employed to assess internal strengths and weaknesses and explore the external scope of opportunities available for the business to exploit and threats presented by opponents or policies.
+This framework is employed to assess internal strengths and weaknesses, to explore the external scope of opportunities available for the business to exploit, and to confront threats presented by opponents or policies.

 #1.
 Primary activities

-They include functions that go into directly creating the good or service.
+These include functions that go directly into creating a good or service.
 They consist of functions such as inbound and outbound logistics, operations, marketing and sales, and servicing the product.

 #2.
 Support activities

-According to Porter, aligning the activities can improve the operational efficiency of the organization and ultimately create a competitive advantage for the company.
+According to Porter, aligning activities can improve the operational efficiency of an organization and ultimately create a competitive advantage for it.